JohnKersey2/Refactored-Horiseon-landing-page/README.md

 ## Task

-A hypothetical client hired me to refactor their webpages html/css to improve future readability, improve accessability, and increase SEO.
+In my very first coding homework, a hypothetical client hired me to refactor their webpages html/css to improve future readability, improve accessability, and increase SEO.

 ## Without changing functionality, I was to: